 The following sections discuss several of these factors.
 Understanding these factors and considering the requirements of your application will aid you in generating server hardware requirements for your configuration.
-Consider the capacity planning questions in Table C-1.
+Consider the capacity planning questions in Table B-1.

-Table C-1 Capacity Planning Factors and Information Reference
+Capacity Planning Factors and Information Reference

 Capacity Planning Questions For Information, See: Is WebLogic Server well-tuned?
-Section C.2, "Assessing Your Application Performance Objectives" How well-designed is the user application?
-Section C.1.5, "Database Server Capacity and User Storage Requirements" Is there enough bandwidth?
-Section C.1.7, "Network Load" How many transactions need to run simultaneously?
-Section C.1.6, "Concurrent Sessions" Is the database a limiting factor?
+Section B.2, "Assessing Your Application Performance Objectives" How well-designed is the user application?
+Section B.1.5, "Database Server Capacity and User Storage Requirements" Is there enough bandwidth?
+Section B.1.7, "Network Load" How many transactions need to run simultaneously?
+Section B.1.6, "Concurrent Sessions" Is the database a limiting factor?
 Are there additional user storage requirements?
-Section C.1.5, "Database Server Capacity and User Storage Requirements" What is running on the machine in addition to WebLogic Server?
-Section C.1.7, "Network Load"
+Section B.1.5, "Database Server Capacity and User Storage Requirements" What is running on the machine in addition to WebLogic Server?
+Section B.1.7, "Network Load"

 Capacity Planning Questions For Information, See: Do clients use SSL to connect to WebLogic Server?
-Section C.1.3, "SSL Connections and Performance" What types of traffic do the clients generate?
-Section C.1.2, "RMI and Server Traffic" What types of clients connect to the WebLogic Server application?
-Section C.1.1, "Programmatic and Web-based Clients" Is your deployment configured for a cluster?
-Section C.1.8, "Clustered Configurations"
+Section B.1.3, "SSL Connections and Performance" What types of traffic do the clients generate?
+Section B.1.2, "RMI and Server Traffic" What types of clients connect to the WebLogic Server application?
+Section B.1.1, "Programmatic and Web-based Clients"

-Section C.1.9, "Server Migration"
+Section B.1.9, "Server Migration"

-Table C-1 (Cont.)
+Table B-1 (Cont.)
 Capacity Planning Factors and Information Reference

-C.1.1 Programmatic and Web-based Clients
+B.1.1 Programmatic and Web-based Clients